enova/pgl_ddl_deploy/README.md

 - Filtering by schema (regular expression) is supported.
 This allows you to selectively replicate only certain schemas within a replication set.

+- Filtering by a specific set of tables is supported, which is most useful to replicate a small set of tables and maintain things like columns added/dropped

 - There is an option to deploy in a lock-safe way on subscribers.
 Note that this means replication will lag until all blockers finish running or are terminated.

+- There is an option to fail certain events on the subscriber to be retried later.
+  This is useful for example if you are replicating VIEW DDL but do not want that to block replication on failure.

 - In some edge cases, alerting can be built around provided logging for the DBA to then handle possible manual deployments